Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-WKMxQyq9JaM.md

 # [February 23rd, 2021 Livestream](../2021-02-23.md)
 ## Q&A: Can you press shift to go down the Ladder faster?
 https://www.youtube.com/watch?v=WKMxQyq9JaM
+This question was possibly replaced with a more recent answer: February 23rd, 2021 Livestream Jace Talk: Holding shift (on a Ladder) not making a difference https://www.youtube.com/watch?v=9dQIJfmd74A

 ### Topics
 * [Coffee Stainers > Jace](../topics/coffee-stainers/jace.md)